GoogleChrome/web.dev/src/site/content/en/blog/opensooq-case-study/index.md

 ---
-title: How OpenSooq increased engagement by making a PWA
+title: How OpenSooq increased engagement by investing in the web
-subhead: Learn how a small team created a compelling marketplace web experience.
+subhead: Learn how a small team achieved big wins by creating a compelling marketplace PWA.
 authors:
   - hbatra
 date: 2019-07-03